TREE-Ind/Unreal-Agent/README.md

     - Optional; overrides only the base URL portion of the API endpoint (e.g. point at a proxy or self‑hosted gateway).
   - **API Endpoint**
     - Default: `https://api.openai.com/v1/responses`.
-    - You can switch to `/v1/chat/completions` if you prefer the legacy chat API.
   - **API Key**
     - Your OpenAI (or compatible) API key.
     - Used for both chat/responses and Whisper audio transcription.